tangwing/PFE/Others/TestCase3/Readme.txt

 time.log: 3time points, begin of test1, end of test1 (begin of test2), end of test2.

 Problems:
 + In *.log, there miss some informations which should have been output by printf.
+(Resolved.those info are only in test2.log)
 + In the ResultLog of the test2, the time used by cplex for sc5-6 sc6-9 and sc6-17 has passed 400s, which is not coherent with our setting.
+(Resolved.
+Because they are cpu time)